 Do you use Scripture verses in your prayers for your family?
 Care to share?
 Let’s talk!

 If you’d like to read more about Ananias and Sapphira in my book, Leaving Your Lover, just click on the title to go to Amazon; or click on my Books Page to order a signed copy.
-You’ll also find stories of these other Flawed Families in all three of my books.
-Happy reading!
+You’ll also find stories of more Flawed Families in my other books.